BossySmaxx/subgenX/README.md

 It works seamlessly with your current playback, automatically transcribing and syncing subtitles for movies, TV shows, or even music videos.

 > No internet.
 No external APIs.
 Just pure local processing.

+**NOTE** right now it only supports english language, more languages will be added in later updates

 ---